n297/-AI-Movie-Poster-Generator/README.md

 It is a proof-of-concept that demonstrates how machine learning and generative AI can create visually compelling movie posters.

 📂 Dataset
-For this demo, we used a small synthetic dataset of 10 movies.
+For this demo, used a small synthetic dataset of 10 movies.
 Each entry includes:

 Movie Title